inEXASCALE/pychop/README.md

 Rounding the values with specified precision format:

-``pychop`` supports faster low-precision floating point quantization and also enable GPU emulation (simply move the input to GPU device), with different rounding ways:
+``pychop`` supports faster low-precision floating point quantization and also enables GPU emulation (simply move the input to GPU device), with different rounding functions:

 ```Python
 import pychop